 When CloudMigrator is running and servers are connected, you are ready to complete configuration or start a migration.

-You should install a master service before installing slave services.
+You should install a primary service before installing secondary services.

-Ensure that master and slave systems can communicate via their DNS names.
+Ensure that primary and secondary systems can communicate via their DNS names.
 This may require adding HOST file references, in environments without working DNS.